Egnyte Secure and Govern now provides two different types of Content Safeguard Policies. These are Restriction Policies and Exception Policies.

 Block Policy

-Existing links will also be restricted under the Content Safeguard Block policies, meaning that links which were previously accessible to your link recipients may no longer be accessible because they do not meet the minimum-security requirements set by the Content Safeguard policy.
-Use the instructions below to check your link.
+Existing links will also be restricted under the Content Safeguard Block policies, meaning that links which were previously accessible to link recipients may no longer be accessible because the links do not meet the minimum security requirements set by the Content Safeguard policy.
+Use the instructions below to check the link.

 These policies are configured using only location (folders)